 Some people just know they have anxiety the same way they know they have blonde hair, or blue eyes, or a fondness for chocolate chip cookie dough ice cream.
 But for others, the signs might be more subtle — or, if you grew up in a family or culture that places less emphasis on mental health, you may not even know what signs to search for.

-If you’re debating whether you have anxiety, let’s start with the simple truth: You probably are.
+If you’re debating whether you have anxiety, let’s start with the simple truth: You probably do.
 Most non-anxious people don’t worry about if they do or do not have anxiety!

 But if you’re still wondering whether you’re anxious, below are some symptoms to clue you in.